Contact us

 What are the Long-Term Effects of Phencyclidine (PCP) Addiction?

-Long-term use of PCP leads to severe psychological and cognitive impairments, such as persistent memory loss, depression, and anxiety.
-Chronic users also develop lasting speech difficulties, social withdrawal, and an increased risk of psychosis and suicidal thoughts.
+The long-term effects of phencyclidine (PCP) addiction include severe psychological and cognitive impairments, such as persistent memory loss, depression, and anxiety.
+Chronic users may experience lasting speech difficulties, social withdrawal, and an increased risk of psychosis and suicidal thoughts.

-- Cognitive Impairments: Memory loss, speech difficulties, and impaired cognitive functions.
+• Cognitive Impairments: Memory loss, speech difficulties, impaired cognitive functions.

-- Mental Health Issues: Persistent anxiety, depression, and psychosis.
+• Mental Health Issues: Persistent anxiety, depression, psychosis.

-- Physical Health Problems: Weight loss, liver damage, and renal failure.
+• Physical Health Problems: Weight loss, liver damage, renal failure.

-- Social and Behavioral Issues: Isolation, decline in hygiene, and relationship problems.
+• Social and Behavioral Issues: Isolation, decline in hygiene, relationship problems.

 What are the Treatment Options for PCP Addiction?